rcardin/raise4s/README.md

 There are other flavors of the `fold` function.
 So, please, be sure to check them in the documentation.

 Please be aware that any exception thrown inside the `Raise[E]` context will bubble up and not be transformed automatically into a logical typed error.
 What if we want to convert the exception into a typed error?
 For example, we want to convert the `IllegalArgumentException` into a `UserNotFound`.
-Well, we can do it using a function called `$catch`:
+Well, we can do it using a function called `catching`:

 ```scala 3
 def findUserByIdWithEx(id: String): User =